msg-DAVID-GmbH/RemoteWorking/05_leading_remote_teams.md

 ![alt_text](slides/deleteDelegateDo.png)
 - excursion into Getting things done: "the 3 Ds" = Delete, Delegate, Do (in this order)
 - generally important to do delegation right, but especially with remote teams
+- in remote teams: Delegation = Investment in more powerful teams = necessary tool to build a remote team
+- avoid Micromanagement-Trap (= doing every simple step yourself instead of investing in the team so they can do more and more tasks)

 ### Example dialog
 - communicate reason of delegation: "I have this other important deadline coming up, that's why I cannot do this task by myself"